mtkonczal/Prices-Profits-and-Power-Replication-Code/README.md

 2_Analysis_for_paper.R runs the statistics, graphics, and regressions necessary for creating the paper.
 The paper folder has the R markdown file for creating the paper that uses this code.

 3_Create_standalone_graphics.R creates the graphics from the paper in the graphics folder.
 This assumes the first two files have been run and their variables are in your environment.
+It also adds underlying data for certain Figures in the graphics folder for others to use.

 4_Statement_fact_check.R has code to confirm various statements within the paper.
 This assumes the first two files have been run and their variables are in your environment.